thomaspetillon/django_dynproxy/README.txt

 ---------

 1) Create a concrete model

 2) Create a Django proxy model deriving from the concrete model

-3) Define a metaclass using dynproxy_metaclass_factory
+3) Define a metaclass using dynproxy_metaclass_factory and specify :
+- which base fields you want to exclude from your proxy model
+- which non-mandatory base fields you want to be mandatory your proxy model

 4) Add the __metaclass__ to your proxy model class